 Hours vary by location

 Hainanese chicken rice is a Southeast Asian specialty as well as an iconic Singaporean dish that is not to be missed.
 Wee Nam Kee has been in business since 1987 and is the top household name in Hainanese chicken rice.
-I usually go to their main branch in United square, but they have 7 restaurants scattered across the Lion city to serve you.
+I usually go to their main branch in United square, but they have 7 branches scattered across the Lion city to serve you.
 Go here for a list of their locations to find the one nearest you.

 The poached chicken has great texture, and is tender, moist, and flavorful.
 The special fragrant rice is cooked with chicken bone broth and oil infused with ginger, garlic, among other spices.
 The sweet aroma of the rice fills the air as the dish is brought to your table.
-While this dish is served throughout Asia, I can assure you that you will find the most authentic and memorable flavors right here in Singapore.
+While this dish is served throughout Asia, I can assure you that you will find the most authentic and memorable flavors right here in the Lion City.